Madison Reed Review: Does Home Hair Care Actually Work?

 Some of the formulations sold by the company contain questionable additive ingredients, but so do most commercial salon treatments.

-Madison Reed does use research-backed active ingredients in their hair coloration products that may improve hair quality beyond just changing its color.
+Madison Reed uses research-backed active ingredients in their hair coloration products that may improve hair quality beyond just changing its color.

-A class-action lawsuit was recently filed against Madison Reed alleging that the brand isn’t as “natural” as claimed and that their products can cause hair loss.
+A class-action lawsuit was filed against Madison Reed alleging that the brand isn’t as “natural” as claimed, and that their products can cause hair loss.

 A dermatologist suggests that henna may be a safer natural hair coloration option in a video shared in this article.